genego-dev/genego-dev/README.md

 # Hello, folks!

 My name is Edwin Genego, I am a software developer from the Netherlands.
 I have been learning CS and Programming for the past 5+ years, and am always looking for new challenges to master.
-I'm currently employed as Jr. Backend Developer, working with Python, Django and Django-rest-framework.
-Mid 2021 I started focusing on the front-end by attacking HTML/CSS and Javascript so I can start working on full-stack projects and products in the near future.
+I'm currently employed as Jr. Backend Developer, working with Python, Django and the Django-rest-framework.
+But I am also slowly getting the hang of HTML/CSS & Javascript while building full-stack applications.

 ----